-In 2020, 93 cruises (70+%) of all scheduled ship calls at Port Los Angeles were cancelled due to the Coronavirus (COVID-19) crisis.
+In 2020, 93 cruises (70+%) of all scheduled ship calls at Port Los Angeles were canceled due to the pandemic.
 Official port stats revealed that these cancellations amounted to ~USD 100 million loss in economic activity on the LA waterfront.

 Each cruise ship call at Port Los Angeles contributes nearly USD 1 million to the local economy.